Before You Begin Building.

 • Pond Filters – If you are going to incorporate fish into your pond and want to provide a safe healthy environment, then a biological filter is one of the best options you can use.
 These filters allow beneficial bacteria to gather and colonize which in turn help convert toxic nitrites into helpful nitrates.
 These nitrates are then used by plants.
 Biological filters typically clean the water using mechanical filtration as well as removing toxins from the water.
 They are very popular as being the sole filtration source because they serve both purposes.

 Yes.
-The filter can be submerged in the water.
+The filter assembly can be submerged.

 Ensure that all fittings are snug and that there is no blockage inside the filter.
 Also check the flow control setting on the pump.
 Trim the tubing adapters to maximize flow (see instructions).